 - Slowly add the dry ingredients and beat until just combined.

 - Divide between prepared baking pans.
-Bake for 35-40 minutes (checking after 30 minutes) until a toothpick comes out clean and the top bounces pack when poked.
+Bake for 35-40 minutes (checking after 30 minutes) until a toothpick comes out clean and the top bounces completely back when gently poked.
+This is a very moist cake, so err on the side of baking too long if you're unsure.
 Let cool for a few minutes in the pans, then flip onto a wire rack to cool completely before frosting.
 Make this up to a day in advance, wrap tightly in plastic, and store in the refrigerator.

 - In the bowl of a stand mixer fitted with the paddle attachment, cream the butter over medium speed.